On comparability of bigrassmannian permutations: Structural Properties

-By symmetry, we have injective maps from a fixed level $\ell_2+\ell_3>\ell_1+\ell_4$ to the level below along edges of the Hasse diagram (when $n$ is odd, use one map between the middle levels).
-The edges used by the maps at each level produce disjoint paths through the Hasse diagram that meet every vertex of the Hasse diagram.
-Furthermore, each path intersects the middle level(s).
-Therefore the largest antichain is the size of the middle level, i.e., the largest antichain has size $\lfloor \frac{n}{2} \rfloor \lceil \frac{n}{2} \rceil$. \end{proof}

 The poset of BG permutations is not a lattice.
-In fact, we can count the exact number of \emph{lattice-obstructions} in the Hasse diagram for $\bG_n$.
-By this we mean a set $\{\pi_1,\pi_2,\sigma_1,\sigma_2\}\subseteq\bG_n$ with $\pi_1$ and $\pi_2$ in the same level $k$ (and hence incomparable), $\sigma_1$ and $\sigma_2$ in level $k+1$, and $\pi_i \vtl \sigma_j$, $i,j\in[2]$.
+In fact, we can enumerate the exact number of \emph{lattice-obstructions} in the Hasse diagram for $\bG_n$.
+By this we mean a set $\{\pi_1,\pi_2,\sigma_1,\sigma_2\}\subseteq\bG_n$ with $\pi_1$ and $\pi_2$ having the same rank-level $k$ (and so are incomparable), $\sigma_1$ and $\sigma_2$ having rank-level $k+1$, and $\pi_i \vtl \sigma_j$, $i,j\in[2]$.
 Such a substructure is, indeed, a lattice-obstruction since $\sigma_1$ and $\sigma_2$ will have no infimum.
 Likewise, $\pi_1$ and $\pi_2$ will have no supremum.
 For brevity, let us refer to these lattice-obstructions as \emph{butterflies}, since they resemble a butterfly; see $(\bG_3,\le)$ in Figure \ref{BGPoset} for an example.

 \begin{theorem} There are $\binom{n}{3} + \binom{n-2}{3}$ butterflies in the Hasse diagram for $\bG_n$.
 Furthermore, each Hasse edge $\pi \vtl \sigma$ is in either one or two butterflies.
 The edge $\pi \vtl \sigma$ is in a unique butterfly if and only if there is some fixed coordinate $i \in [4]$ such that $\ell_i(\pi) = \ell_i(\sigma) = 1$. \end{theorem}